npr99/URSC645/Admin/URSC645_FileNaming.md

 the contents of the file,
 the file version, and
 the file type.
-This naming plan can be applied to survey instruments, data files, and programs such as Jupyter Notebooks.
+This naming plan can be applied to all files including: survey instruments, data files, and programs such as Jupyter Notebooks.
 The following sections provide more details about the filename parts.

 ## Filename Part 1 – Highlight Provenance